openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

     &vp_token=...
 ```

-This is an example of a VP Token containing a single verifiable presentation
+This is an example of a VP Token containing a single Verifiable Presentation

 <{{examples/response/vp_token_raw_ldp_vp.json}}